GitTools/GitVersion/docs/input/docs/reference/build-servers/buildkite.md

 *   Setting the environment variable `BUILDKITE_GIT_FETCH_FLAGS` to `-v --tags`
 *   Setting configuration value `git-fetch-flags` to `-v --tags` in your agent configuration file

-If you are running GitVersion in a docker container make sure to propogate the `BUILDKITE` and `BUILDKITE_BRANCH` environment variables (c.f. example below).
+If you are running GitVersion in a docker container make sure to propagate the `BUILDKITE`, `BUILDKITE_BRANCH`, and `BUILDKITE_PULL_REQUEST` environment variables (c.f. example below).

 ## Example